kimar/toller/README.md

 ### Disclaimer
 Easily retrieve data from your RTA E-Toll account.
-This piece of software is in no way affiliated with the RTA or any other insitution.
-It comes for free and I'm not held laible for anything doe with it :-)
+This piece of software is in no way affiliated with the RTA or any other institution.
+It comes for free and I'm not held liable for anything do with it :-)

 Please be also aware that this module may break as soon as the website parse changes.
-I can't give any gurantees on the values returned nor will I be held responsible for any damage or whatsoever will be produced by this piece of software.
+I can't give any guarantees on the values returned nor will I be held responsible for any damage or whatsoever will be produced by this piece of software.

 ### Usage